Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Things to know before visiting Ostuni

 Many, many stairs!
-I’ve already mentioned that Ostuni is sat on a series of hilltops but I think it’s important to emphasise just how steep the city is and that’s it’s pretty much impossible to explore (especially the Centro Storico) without traversing multiple staircases and steep slopes.
+I’ve already mentioned that Ostuni is sat on a series of hilltops.
+But I think it’s important to emphasise just how steep the city is.
+It’s pretty much impossible to explore (especially the Centro Storico) without traversing multiple staircases and steep slopes.
 So make sure to wear your walking shoes!
 Unfortunately, Ostuni isn’t the most accessible city for those with mobility issues.

 There are a lot of Brits.
 Ostuni is actually home to the 5th largest population of British ex-pats in all of Italy, meaning that you’re far more likely to find people speaking English than in other cities in Puglia.

 Siesta time is taken seriously.
-Like all of Puglia and the south of Italy, Ostuni still adheres to daily siesta time, meaning that the majority of shops and attractions close from around 1:30pm to 4:30pm.
-However, being a popular tourist town, you may find a few places remain open during the summer months.
+Like all of Puglia and the south of Italy, Ostuni still adheres to daily siesta time.
+So the majority of shops and attractions close from around 1:30pm to 4:30pm.
+However, being a popular tourist town, you may find a few places remain open during the peak summer months.

 Visit in August for the festival.
 A great time to visit Ostuni is at the end of August during the 3 day festival of Cavalcata di Sant’Oronzo which pays homage to the city’s patron saint who supposedly saved Ostuni from the plague.
 Think elaborate costumes, big processions, live music and lots of food.